 Prevailing streetscape height and scale.

-Not obscure views from the street(s) and public parks of the front or principal part of adjoining significant or contributory places or buildings.
+Do not obscure views from the street(s) and public parks of the front or principal part of adjoining significant or contributory places or buildings.

-Not visually dominate or visually disrupt the appreciation of the heritage place by:
+Do not visually dominate or visually disrupt the appreciation of the heritage place by:

 maintaining a façade height which is consistent with that of adjoining significant or contributory buildings, whichever is the lesser, and